ChaitanyDalvi06/Zenpay/README.md

 ### Frontend
 - **React**: For building a dynamic and interactive user interface.
+- **Tailwind CSS**: For styling the frontend with utility-first CSS framework, ensuring a clean and responsive design.

 ### Backend
 - **Node.js & Express**: For handling server-side logic and APIs.